dsluo-archive/csx730-vfs/README.md

 You can think of the VFS as a stacked architecture involving the first four APIs in the table.
-It supports file names up to `255` characters and, theoretically, file sizes up to `18,446,744,073,709,551,615` bytes.
+It supports file names up to `255` characters and, theoretically, file sizes up to `18,446,744,073,709,551,615` bytes (`16,384` PiB).
 It's performance is not the best, however, because the inode stuctures are a set of simple linked lists.

 <hr/>